IUSmusic/OIS/README.md

 **Together they form a composite sonic system that behaves more like a field than a conventional synth voice.
 MIDI and performance controls do not simply trigger a fixed patch.
 They excite, bias, and shape the relationship between these three engines in real time.**

-## What the app does

-SolarSynth is designed as a performance-first instrument rather than a traditional menu-driven editor.
-The synth can be played from external MIDI, the built-in on-screen keyboard, or the computer keyboard.
-Its output can then be captured into loopable playback lanes, creating a layered workflow that sits somewhere between a synthesizer, a sketchpad looper, and a rhythm-driven performance tool.

-The repository builds both:

-- a **standalone desktop app**
-- a **VST3 plug-in**

 ## Main features